linuss/django-anymail/docs/sending/templates.rst

 These are just examples.
 You'll need to determine the best way to format your merge data as strings.

-Although floats are usually allowed in merge vars, you'll generally want to format them into strings yourself to avoid surprises with floating-point precision.
+Although floats are usually allowed in merge data, you'll generally want to format them into strings yourself to avoid surprises with floating-point precision.

 Anymail will raise :exc:`~anymail.exceptions.AnymailSerializationError` if you attempt